j0holo/simple_blog/README.md

 * Update existing posts
 * Markdown previewer when adding or updating posts
 * Date and time when the post was created or last edited

-**Not yet implemented:**

 * Adding/updating images
-* A customisable About me page
 * Deleting posts
 * Deleting users

+**Not yet implemented:**

+* A customisable About me page
+* URL slugs
+* Post and Image pagination

 ## Installation (for demo purposes)